 Instructions

 - Remove from heat and discard bay leaf.
 Use an immersion blender or blend in batches until smooth.
-Return soup to pot and stir in evaporated milk.
+Return soup to pot and stir in 1 cup evaporated milk.
 Season with additional salt and freshly ground black pepper to taste.
 Serve hot.

 Notes